homotopy-io/homotopy-webclient/README.md

 ## Build Instructions

-This repository contains the `client` and `core` packages.
-Run `yarn` in the root directory to install all dependencies and link the included packages together.
-The packages can then be built individually by running `npm run build` in their respective directory.
-By running `npm run dev` a package can be continuously rebuilt upon changes to the source.
-Running `npm run dev` in the client directory also starts a webserver and enables hot reloading for development.
+First time:

+	- `npm install -g yarn`

+Subsequent times:

+	- in root directory, run `yarn` to install all dependencies and link the included packages together.

+Production:

+	- in `client` and `core`, run `npm run build`.

+Development:

+	- in `client` and `core`, run `npm run dev`, which automatically rebuilds when the source changes.
+In `client`, this also starts a webserver.